 In June 2014, the Company received government permit for the drilling program which was mobilized in July 2014 and was financed by a flow-through financing of CAD\$400,000 which closed in July 2014.
-Funds of CAD\$386,000 were expended for flow-through purposes.
 In 2014, the Company completed 3 holes and 1,149 metres of drilling that intersected an alteration zone anomalous in gold-silver.

 In October 2016, the Company completed a geophysical 3D IP-resistivity survey which covered 3.8 sq km, representing about 10% of the property.
 The survey was at 100 m intervals on 200 m spaced line to a depth of 350 m below surface.
 The main exploration targets are low sulphidation epithermal, disseminated and stockwork gold-silver deposits with tertiary rhyolite volcanic centers.
 The IP survey identified four geophysical anomalies which cover an area of coincidental high resistivity and chargeability.
-Drill targets will be prioritized for drilling in the summer of 2017.